onap/policy-parent/docs/development/devtools/testing/s3p/apex-s3p.rst

 ------------------------

 APEX-PDP along with all policy components are deployed as part of a full Policy Framework deployment.
-At a minimum, the following components are needed: policy, mariadb-galera, prometheus and dmaap.
+At a minimum, the following components are needed: policy, mariadb-galera, prometheus and kafka.

 The S3P tests utilise the ./run-s3p-tests script in the apex component.
 This will setup the microk8s environment, deploy policy and prometheus, expose the services so they can be reached by JMeter, install JMeter and run the tests based on